golib/goenv/README.md

 Displays the full path to the executable that goenv will invoke when you run the given command.

-    $ goenv which irb
+    $ goenv which fix
-    /Users/sam/.goenv/versions/1.9.3-p327/bin/irb
+    /Users/mc/.goenv/versions/1.2.1/bin/fix

 ### goenv whence

-Lists all Ruby versions with the given command installed.
+Lists all Golang versions with the given command installed.

-    $ goenv whence rackup
+    $ goenv whence godoc
-    1.9.3-p327
-    jruby-1.7.1
-    ree-1.8.7-2011.03
+    go1
+    1.2.1

 ## Development

-The goenv source code is [hosted on GitHub](https://github.com/sstephenson/goenv).
+The goenv source code is hosted on [GitHub](https://github.com/golib/goenv).
 It's clean, modular, and easy to understand, even if you're not a shell hacker.

 Tests are executed using [Bats](https://github.com/sstephenson/bats):